“A sled dog, without him,

 Williams’s race for sobriety stirred more than Native elders.
 His fellow racers that year voted him “Most Inspirational Musher,” an honor he received again in 1998.
 Joe Garnie was given the award three years later.
 It was diplomacy that may have helped smooth tensions within the Iditarod community that had been mounting throughout the 1980s.

 Within three days of Butcher’s victory, she had reportedly been contacted by Coca-Cola, American Express, and Chase Manhattan Bank, seeking her endorsement.
 It was the first time corporate attention had fixated on the Iditarod, some say elevating the race outside of Alaska.
 As Butcher continued to win and break records, she became a national icon famous enough to spark a T-shirt fortune: “Alaska – Where Men Are Men and Women Win the Iditarod.”
 The strategy of sled-dog racing had started to shift, too.
 Many mushers started following Butcher’s lead of keeping kennels with as many as 200 dogs, and of breeds that had been prospected in Native villages.
 Garnie said this blew his mind.
 “How do you even remember all of their names?” he asked rhetorically about the dogs.
-It got to be big money.
-“That’s when I realized I didn’t want any more part of it,” he said.
+It got to be big money, he said.
+“That’s when I realized I didn’t want any more part of it."

 “Like our inherent sovereignty, nobody can take mushing away from us,” Williams said.